Parent or carer frequently asked questions

 The frequently asked questions on this page provide parents and carers with information about how South Australia's early childhood reforms relate to them.

-Research tells us that investing in the early years pays the biggest dividends for children and society.
 More than 90% of a child’s brain development occurs before the age of 5.
 There is broad evidence that 3- and 4-year-olds who attend preschool programs have better life outcomes.
 This investment is key to reducing the rate of South Australian children entering school developmentally vulnerable – from 23.8% to 15% over 20 years.

 A staged approach is required to build up the necessary supply of qualified teachers and educators and, in some cases, create more infrastructure.